 Despite its blockbuster scale, Mass Effect 3 tells an incredibly personal tale.
 The game is littered with references to your actions from the first two games.
 And whereas Mass Effect 2 only feels as though it is flavored by your actions in the previous game, the variables in Mass Effect 3 really feel like they make a difference.
 Even the most minuscule actions can have some interesting consequence in this final chapter of Commander Shepard.
 The game picks up roughly six months after the end of Mass Effect 2 with Shepard having been stripped of his or her title and ship due to actions from the second game and it is downloadable content.
 But the Reapers, an ancient race of machines, have arrived on Earth to wipe everything out and Shepard is reinstated with the task of uniting the galaxy in order to fend off the Reaper threat.

 Mass Effect 3 for the Xbox 360 does feature some Kinect features allowing you to activate power, order around squad mates and even interact with the environment with only your voice.
-It works, but I found myself repeating my words more often than not and I also noticed a slight delay to action that is not present when using buttons to enable the same actions.
+It works, but I found myself repeating my words more often than not and I also noticed a delay to action that is not present when using buttons to enable the same actions.
 Mass Effect 3 doesn’t provide a great or more streamlined experience by using Kinect.
-But it’s there if you want it, and it is serviceable.
+But it’s there if you want it, and it is sort of serviceable.

 The biggest addition that ME3 brings to its franchise is probably its most unremarkable: the multiplayer.
 Multiplayer is a four-person wave-based survival mode.
 You can level-up your characters just like you can in the campaign but without quite as much flexibility and cap at level 20.
 Certain powers are relegated to particular races, essentially serving as class load-outs.
 The multiplayer fits into the story by raising your Galactic Readiness, but is not at all necessary for completing the game.
 Within the story mode, you can raise your raw military strength by doing both main and side missions.
 Your Galactic Readiness determines the percentage of that raw military strength that you can utilize.
 The multiplayer is not bad by any means, but nowhere else in the game does it draw more comparison to other shooters and thus seems to fall that much shorter of attaining the level of polished action it sets out for.